 - An administrative account for the Identity Broker. - An available port for the Identity Broker to accept HTTPS connections from REST API clients.
 This port will be used by the Identity Broker's HTTPS Connection Handler. - The web applications to install with this Identity Broker instance.
-See Web References Interfaces for descriptions. - An available port for the web applications' communication. - An available port to accept LDAP client connections.
+One instance of the Identity Broker Console application is required.
+The Privacy Preferences application is optional.

-- Information related to the server's connection security, including the location of a keystore containing the server certificate, the nickname of that server certificate, and the location of a truststore. - The network interfaces to be assigned to client communication.
+- An available port for the web applications' communication. - An available port to accept LDAP client connections. - Information related to the server's connection security, including the location of a keystore containing the server certificate, the nickname of that server certificate, and the location of a truststore. - The network interfaces to be assigned to client communication.
 If specific interfaces are not assigned, all available interfaces are used.